Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 For most physical products, I’ve decided to go with Adorama.
 Although I’ve heard they’re related to B&H, I’ve had much better customer service and success using Adorama.
 Add to that their support for FlashPoint lighting gear (same as Godox, but with warranty), and Adorama is the vendor I recommend.

 Also, I stand behind the products that I recommend.
-If you purchase from one of my affiliate links, I’ll be here to help you with questions and support.
+If you purchase from one of my affiliate links, I’ll help you with questions and support.
 Just reach out to me and we’ll confirm the affiliate purchase and you have my commitment to help use or understand the item you purchase.
 That goes for any affiliate link here, not just Amazon.

 With that in mind, here are some of the updated photography gear reviews to check out.